CouncilofLorien/counciloflorien.github.io/docs/cards/W/wild-horses.md

 > Animal Faction
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > Playable at any tapped or untapped non-Haven site in Rohan, Southern Rhovanion, Khand, Dorwinion, Horse Plains, or Harondor if the influence check is greater than 11.  <br>_Standard Modifications:_ Men with home sites in the regions listed above (+3).
+> > ***Playable at any tapped or untapped non-Haven site in Rohan, Southern Rhovanion, Khand, Dorwinion, Horse Plains, or Harondor*** <br>&ensp;if the influence check is greater than 11.  <br>_Standard Modifications:_ Men with home sites in the regions listed above (+3).
 Tap this faction to allow any company with one of these regions listed above in its site path to move up to 1 additional region.
 >